Crooked Teeth: Overview

 Diagnosis of Crooked Teeth

 Your dentist can suggest that you see a specialist called an orthodontic surgeon.
 Your mouth, teeth, and jaw will be examined and your bite will be evaluated.
 The orthodontist will probably take X-rays, photographs of your face, and impressions of your teeth to determine if and what type of treatment is necessary.
-X-ray provide information about the position of the teeth and roots and whether some teeth have not yet emerged from the gums.
+X-ray provides information about the position of the teeth and roots and whether some teeth have not yet emerged from the gums.

-Special cephalometry or panoramic x-rays show the relationship of the teeth to the jaw and the jaw to the head.
+Special cephalometry or panoramic X-rays show the relationship of the teeth to the jaw and the jaw to the head.
 Your orthodontist will also want to take daily photographs of your face to further analyze the relationship between your teeth, jaws, and head.
 Finally, impressions of your teeth can be made.
 This is done by having you bite down on a material that is then used to create an exact copy of your teeth.

-Treatment of Crooked Teeth
+Crooked Teeth Treatment

-When a diagnosis has been made, the orthodontic surgeon will select the best treatment for your teeth or a misaligned teeth bite.
+When a diagnosis has been made, the orthodontic surgeon will select the best treatment for your teeth or misaligned teeth bite.
 For certain people, the removable bracket (to support the new location of the teeth) may be all that is required to fix the problem.
 In very rare cases, it may be necessary to remove one or more teeth if crowding is the major problem.

 The two most effective methods for fixing crooked teeth are: